Envsoftio/sunoo-backend/PASSWORD_MIGRATION.md

 npm run start:dev
 ```

+**Note**: `npm run migrate:passwords` no longer exists.
+Use `migrate:fix-all-users` for read-only statistics.

 ## Conclusion

-This migration approach ensures a smooth transition from Supabase to our custom backend while maintaining security and user experience.
-The process is designed to be user-friendly and secure, with proper error handling and monitoring.
+~~This migration approach ensures a smooth transition from Supabase to our custom backend while maintaining security and user experience.
+The process is designed to be user-friendly and secure, with proper error handling and monitoring.~~

+**✅ Migration Complete**: The Supabase migration has been successfully completed.
+All migration scripts are now safe and will not accidentally set default passwords or auto-verify emails.
+The system now operates with proper security controls in place.